 Taking the time to optimize these may make a difference in your conversion rates.
-For example, without changing anything other than adding in three testimonials for social proof, and down the page at that, WikiJob was able to increase their sales by 34%.
+For example, without changing anything other than adding in three testimonials for social proof, and down the page at that, WikiJob was able to increase its sales by 34%.

 In the above screenshot, version B has some testimonials included just over halfway down the screenshot.
-These testimonials are not particularly eye-catching, and don’t significantly affect the overall design of the page, which makes the differentiating factor simply that they were written within the flow of the page.
+These testimonials are not particularly eye-catching and don’t significantly affect the overall design of the page, which makes the differentiating factor simply that they were written within the flow of the page.

 Optimizing Calls to Action

-Because this article is about copywriting, I’m not going to go into optimizing size, colors, and placement of call to action buttons.
+Because this article is about copywriting, I’m not going to go into optimizing the size, colors, and placement of call to action buttons.
 However, I will share how the copy of a call to action button can make a whopping difference in your conversion rates.

-Highrise changed their call to action text from “Sign-up for Free Trial” to “See Plans and Pricing” and saw a 200% increase in signups.
-The thought behind this change is that if people click a button that says “Sign Up”, that they’ll feel like they are enrolling in something, perhaps automatically, before they are ready to buy.
+Highrise changed its call to action text from “Sign-up for Free Trial” to “See Plans and Pricing” and saw a 200% increase in signups.
+The thought behind this change is that if people click a button that says “Sign Up”, they’ll feel like they are enrolling in something, perhaps automatically, before they are ready to buy.
 “See Plans and Pricing” feels like a much smaller commitment, even though both variations of the button led to the same pricing page.

 Even changing one word within your call to action can have dramatic effects.
 For example, which do you imagine is a more powerful call to action, “Create Your Account” or “Create My Account”?